gcallah/BookReviews/jones.md

 is set against anyone working in business and finance.
 This prejudice seems as unfounded as the freethinking prejudiced for nobility of rank..."
 (373)

-However, Jones is left out important part of the quote from *Alciphron*; Crito also recommends against taking as a guide "a Man whose Thoughts and Time are taken up with Dress, Visits, and Diversions" (*Alciphron*, Second Dialogue, section XIX).
+However, Jones has left out important part of the quote from *Alciphron*; Crito also recommends against taking as a guide "a Man whose Thoughts and Time are taken up with Dress, Visits, and Diversions" (*Alciphron*, Second Dialogue, section XIX).
 Once we combine that with his "*only* well read", it is clear